code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 }
 {% endhighlight %}

-Now that our Spring Batch Tasklet is created let's adapt the `CapitalizeNamesJobConfig` to include it.
+Now that our Spring Batch Tasklet is created let's change the `CapitalizeNamesJobConfig` to include it.

 We add a `deleteFilesStep()` Bean that uses the `FileDeletingTasklet`.
 We adapt the <var>capitalizeNamesJob</var> so that this new `Step` is executed at the end.

-We also add an `MultiResourceItemReader` Bean that reads multiple input files.
+We also add a `MultiResourceItemReader` Bean that reads multiple input files.

 We finish by creating the `fileDeletingTasklet()` Bean on which we specify the directory that needs to be cleaned.